dansteingart/without_the_hot_air/pages_md/SEwtHA_42.md

 | Oceania       | 31 000 000    | 7 680 000        | 4                  | 247 000         |
 | Antarctica    | 4 000         | 13 200 000       |                    |                 |

-<span class="figurenumber">Figure J.2.</span> Populations and areas of countries and regions of the world.
+<div class='caption'><span class="figurenumber">Figure J.2.</span> Populations and areas of countries and regions of the world.
 Both scales are logarithmic.
 Sloping lines are lines of constant population density.
 This figure shows detail from figure J.1 (p338).
-These data are provided in tabular form on p341.
+These data are provided in tabular form on p341.</div>

-<span class="figurenumber">Table J.3.</span> Population densities of the continents.
+<div class='caption'><span class="figurenumber">Table J.3.</span> Population densities of the continents.
 These data are displayed graphically in figures J.1 and J.2.
-Data are from 2005.
+Data are from 2005.</div>

 <img src="figure315.png" width="678" height="351" />
-<span class="figurenumber">Figure J.4.</span> Populations and areas of the States of America and regions around Europe.
+<div class='caption'><span class="figurenumber">Figure J.4.</span> Populations and areas of the States of America and regions around Europe.</div>

 Region
 Population